mesosphere-backup/dcos-metrics/docs/quickstart/contributing.md

 consider attending the Day 2 Ops working group, where we discuss the direction of dcos-metrics and related components every month.
 There's a dedicated slack channel for that too - #day2ops-wg.

-We look forward to seeing your contributions!
+We look forward to seeing your contributions.

- - the maintainers

 [dcos-jira]: https://jira.mesosphere.com
 [dcos-slack]: https://dcos-community.slack.com